FredHutch/ssh-key-cop/README.md

 1. The script needs to access and modify files located in user's home directories, this means it will need to run with `root` or `sudo` rights for function correctly.
 2. The script and its configuration files should be owned by root and not writable by other users
 3. The database file should be readable only by root
-4. Consider using SELinux or AppArmor to restrict the script's access to only necessary directories
-5. Monitor the logs for any unauthorized access attempts
-6. Regular security audits should be performed on the script and its configuration